liyong31/lisa/README.md

 ==
 1. To use the default setting to construct a DFA from an LTLf formula, type

-        ./lisa -ltlf ./examples/ltlf3377.ltlf
+        ./lisa -F ./examples/ltlf3377.json

     You are expected to see the output ending with "Number of states (or nodes) is: 78626".
     In the DFA generation, the symbolic representation of DFA has been triggered.
     As we usually do not count the number of states in a symbolic DFA, we only output the number of nodes in the BDD representation of the transition relation of the output DFA.

-    Note that the two parameters t1 and t2 mentioned in the submission correspond to respectively the options -nia <int> and -npa <int>.
+    Note that the two parameters t1 and t2 mentioned in the submission correspond to respectively the options -i <int> and -p <int>.
     Recall that the switch from explicit-state form to symbolic-state form is triggered if either the smallest minimal DFA has more than t1 states, or if the product of the number of states in the two smallest minimal DFAs is more than t2.
     For example, the following command

-        ./lisa -ltlf ./examples/ltlf3377.ltlf -nia 0 -npa 0
+        ./lisa -F ./examples/ltlf3377.ltlf -i 0 -p 0

     corresponds to pure compositional symbolic DFA generation.
 You are expected to see the output ending with "Number of states (or nodes) is: 40745".